 Today, I like to welcome guest blogger, Travis Barnes to my site.
-Travis is my son and he recently wrote this article for Christian Today.
-He shares an important principal of church leadership, that I thought it would interest my readers.
+Travis is my son and he recently wrote this article about an important principal of church leadership.

 Confessions of a presidential pastor